techidaily/site-fox-glue/source/_posts/updated-in-2024-detailed-dissection-straightforward-hdr-methods.md

 Don't stop there.
 Open the Effects tab and add the Lomo effect to your video.
 Also, search and add the Luma Sharp effect.
 Remember that you can retouch these effects accordingly under the Effect tab.
 And lastly, export the new HDR video.
 That's it!

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/M5pwd2mwaQQ?si=qyZHgdTlbQbc32Mp" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### Final Words

 There you have it.
 Easy HDR is arguably the most-beginner friendly program to edit your photos on desktops.
 Although it doesn't feature much, the available editing features should be enough to help you create incredible HDR images.
 And don't forget to use Wondershare Filmora 11 to apply a cool HDR effect to your footage.
 Give it a try!